Tejithashetty/Movie-Success-Prediction-and-Sentiment-Study/README.md

 - **Sentiment Trends:**
   Some genres like *Drama* and *Action* tend to have more positive overview sentiments.
 - **Model Accuracy:**
-  > (Insert your final accuracy score here after training)
+  > Accuracy score : 1.0